|Amalgam Tattoo (Focal Argyrosis)

 area of permanent bluish-gray pigmentation resulting from amalgam (silver) filling particles falling into small, open

 wounds created during dental treatment or by trauma shortly after a dental treatment, when small, fresh amalgam

 |What are the Signs & Symptoms of an Amalgam Tattoo?

-with advancing patient age, presumably because of increased exposure to dental
+more frequently with advancing patient age, presumably because of increased exposure to dental procedures over

 How are they treated?